cmrfrd/SnakeSpace/README.md

 ### Why

 Creating a good label for a file or a key is [hard](https://xkcd.com/1459/).
 In Python, labels are either made via string concatenation or [format strings](https://www.python.org/dev/peps/pep-0498/).
 Now format strings are great!
-However they can get pretty specialized, you also have to include those persky `f` and `{}` characters.
+However they can get pretty specialized, you also have to include those pesky `f` and `{}` characters.
 Now there is a better and easier way with `SnakeSpace`!

 With `SnakeSpace` you type just what you want as a chain of attributes!
 The expression `S.yo.hey.woohoo` is totally valid!
 Now labels can be created with ease!
-Or atleast in a different style...
+Or at least in a different style...

 ### Installing